wish2023/tp/docs/README.md

 # ATHENA (Automated Timetable Helper Encourager n' Assistant)

 Our product aims to help students to automate the process of organising their schedule.
-After the user inputs pre-allocated time slots for work and relaxation, ATHENA figures out the best theoretical timetable based on the user’s needs.
+After the user inputs pre-allocated time slots for work and relaxation, ATHENA figures out the best timetable based on the user’s needs.

 It can be updated anytime during the week.